vikrrantshah/arbio/README.md

 npm install
 ```

-We can make use of the `Nx CLI` for running different scripts in the project.
+We can make use of the `Nx CLI` for running different scripts in the project without cd-ing into each app.

 You can do this by running